second-state/crunw/README.md

+## The crunw project is deprecated.
+The crun project has offcially supported WasmEdge.
+So this repo is only for archival purposes.
+Check out [the tutorial here](https://wasmedge.org/book/en/kubernetes/container/crun.html).
+If you have any question, please raise an issue on [WasmEdge/WasmEdge](https://github.com/WasmEdge/WasmEdge).

+---

 **CRUNW** is a OCI compatible runtime for running WASI enabled WebAssembly files inside a container envrionment.
 It is based on the [crun](https://github.com/containers/crun) runtime, and is extended to support the [WasmEdge](https://github.com/WasmEdge/WasmEdge) WebAssembly runtime.

 [**Watch a video demo**](https://youtu.be/1gZoQwx8G2c)